 Usually, leaders that want to control every single step of the process end up creating bottlenecks in the system because work is often brought to a standstill when management is constantly needed to sign off on everything.

 One development shop that I worked at many years ago had a manager like this.
-Junior programmers would be given a task and then had to wait before proceeding with a new task This may work in some situations.
+Junior programmers would be given a task and then have to wait before proceeding with a new task This may work in some situations.
 But in that environment, it would constantly cause projects to overrun.

 The whole development process would stop daily when the manager wasn’t available.
 This would mean the junior developers would be sitting around sometimes for hours without anything to do.